Pristina: Sports

 Pristina is the center of sport in Kosovo, where activity is organized across amateur and professional levels, sport organizations and clubs, regulated by the Kosovo Olympic Committee and the Ministry of Culture, Youth and Sport.
 Sport is organized in units called Municipal Leagues.
 There are seven Municipal Leagues in Pristina.
 The Football Municipal consists of 18 clubs, the Basketball Municipal 5 clubs, the Handball Municipal 2 clubs, Table Tennis and Chess 6 clubs each, the Karate Municipal 15 and the Tennis Municipal 2 clubs.
 Football is the most popular sport in the city.
 It is represented by FC Prishtina, which plays their home games in the Fadil Vokrri Stadium.
 Basketball has been also one of the most popular sports in Pristina and is represented by KB Prishtina.
 It is the most successful basketball club in Kosovo and is part of the Balkan League.
 Joining it in the Superleague is another team from Pristina, RTV 21.

-Streetball is a traditionally organised sport and cultural event at the Germia Park since 2000.
+Streetball is a traditionally organized sport and cultural event at the Germia Park since 2000.
 Apart from indoor basketball success, Che Bar team has been crowned the champion of the national championship in 2013.
 This victory coincided with Streetball Kosovo's acceptance in FIBA.
 Handball is also very popular.
-Pristina's representatives are recognised internationally and play international matches.
+Pristina's representatives are recognized internationally and play international matches.

+In September 2023, Pristina was named host city for the 2030 Mediterranean Games.